cyberconcepts/loops/README.txt

 Now we want to relate the second concept to the first one.

-In order to do this we first have to provide a relations registry.
+In order to do this we first have to provide a relation registry.
 For testing we use a simple dummy implementation.

-  >>> from cybertools.relation.interfaces import IRelationsRegistry
+  >>> from cybertools.relation.interfaces import IRelationRegistry
-  >>> from cybertools.relation.registry import DummyRelationsRegistry
+  >>> from cybertools.relation.registry import DummyRelationRegistry
   >>> from zope.app.testing import ztapi
-  >>> ztapi.provideUtility(IRelationsRegistry, DummyRelationsRegistry())
+  >>> ztapi.provideUtility(IRelationRegistry, DummyRelationRegistry())

 Now we can assign the concept c2 to c1 (using the standard ConceptRelation):